AmericasBarometer Labels Guide

 AmericasBarometer Variables Labels (Question Wording)

-AmericasBarometer variable labels are stored as notes
+AmericasBarometer variable labels are stored as notes in

-STATA .dta files.
+Stata .dta files.
 We can find them inside the “expansion.fields”

 attribute.

-object created is a nested list (much like
+The varlabels object created is a nested list (much like

 a JSON object) that will contain multilingual notes with the question